-I do all of my running at the gym, on a treadmill, and it works out very well.
-I don’t get bored.
-I find it challenging, and I don’t mind the drive and all that.
+I do all of my running at the gym, on a treadmill.
+For me, this works out very well.
+I don't get bored.
+I find it challenging, and I don't mind the drive and all that.

 Still, I was tempted to give an outdoor run a try, and after my wife came back from her second one of the year and talked about how great it was to be outside, and just be able to go, I figured I'd give a small outdoor run a chance.

 I knew it would only be a short run, around the neighborhood, but figured why not get out and try.

 It ended up being a giant mess.
 I came back and spent almost half an hour coughing and panting and just miserable, before I finally recovered.

 So where did I go wrong?
 Everywhere!